triwats/gocd-encrypt/README.md

 Conform to PEP8 standards, and lint against that.

 ## TODO:
-Get this in a pipeline to stop pesky non-conforming commits occuring
+* Get this in a pipeline to stop pesky non-conforming commits occuring (CI)
+* Allow config file (CI)
+* Add support for directories, and writing of 'enrypted' files into a specific directory (Improvements)
+* Add new 'prompt' parameter to allow password input (Improvements)